philippeitis/versa/README.rst

 Meta-Learning Probabilistic Inference For Prediction
 ====================================================

+This repository is effectively identical to https://github.com/Gordonjo/versa, except that it supports TensorFlow v2.0+ directly, and only supports Python 3+.

 This repository implements the models and algorithms necessary to reproduce the experiments carried out in the paper `Meta-Learning Probabilistic Inference For Prediction, Gordon and Bronskill et al. <https://arxiv.org/abs/1805.09921>`_ It includes code for running few-shot classification experiments with Omniglot and miniImageNet, as well as for reproducing